bogu-io/bogu-docs/docs/guides/github-owner.md

 sidebar_position: 2
 ---

-# GitHub User or Organization Scan
+# GitHub User or Org Scan

 The GitHub user or organization scan allows you to scan a GitHub user or organization for secrets.
 We will use the `--github-owner` option to specify the user or organization to scan.